Hans Rickheit: Career

 In 2009, he completed what many consider his breakout work, The Squirrel Machine, published by Fantagraphics in a deluxe hardcover edition.
 The Squirrel Machine is a surreal and unsettling graphic novel about two brothers, Edmund and William, whose obsession with grotesque inventions and anatomical art leads them down a nightmarish path of repression, transformation, and madness.
 Set in a strange Victorian world, it explores the blurry line between genius and deviance through haunting imagery and dream logic.
 The book was a critical success, appearing on multiple best-of-the-year lists and remaining his most well-known work.
 That same year, Rickheit and Katt Hernandez parted ways.

 During this time, he began the webcomic Ectopiary, a "supernatural" story about "a girl who is sent to live with relatives who are also caring for her sick mother."
 The webcomic was planned for 600 pages, but ran for about 130 before being discontinued.
-He also started serializing Cochlea & Eustachia, chronicling the surreal adventures of its title characters, who frequently appear in his works.
-The series is ongoing.

 In 2012, Fantagraphics published Folly: The Consequences of Indiscretion, a collection of Rickheit’s Chrome Fetus comics and other art.
 In 2014, Fantagraphics published the first volume of Cochlea & Eustachia, compiling the initial story arc from the webcomic.

 That same year, he and Krissy Dorn began collaborating on Delia, a webcomic featuring an anthropomorphic squirrel scientist.
 The first collected volume was published by Fantagraphics in 2022.

 In 2018, Rickheit launched The Gloaming, an adults-only comic book series, funded by a successful Kickstarter campaign.
 The series ran for seven issues from 2018 to 2023.
 In 2024, Mansion Press began publishing The Gloaming in graphic novel format, starting from the beginning of the series.
 The Mansion Press edition is expected to span five volumes over the next few years.